-The first lady skips rope, does abdominal crunches with a weighted ball and jumps on and off a bench in a White House video released as part of the fifth anniversary celebration of her "Let's Move" initiative against childhood obesity.
+The first lady skips rope.
+She does abdominal crunches with a weighted ball.
+She jumps on and off a bench.
+It's all part of a White House video released as part of the fifth anniversary celebration of her "Let's Move" initiative against childhood obesity.

-She also chest presses 35-pound dumbbells and kick-boxes with a heavy bag in the brief video, which was recorded in the gym in the Eisenhower Executive Office Building next door to the White House and blasted out on the first lady's Twitter feed.
+She also chest presses 35-pound dumbbells and kick-boxes with a heavy bag in the brief video.
+It was recorded in the gym in the Eisenhower Executive Office Building.
+That is next door to the White House.
+She blasted the video out on her Twitter feed.

 Mrs. Obama, 51, has been asking the public to use social media to tell her what five things they do to stay healthy.

-Celebrities are helping the first lady promote her "GimmeFive" challenge and she began responding on Twitter to challenges from the public to reveal her five favorite workout songs, ways her family stays active and strategies to minimize stress.
+Celebrities are helping the first lady promote her "GimmeFive" challenge.
+She began responding on Twitter to challenges from the public to reveal her five favorite workout songs, ways her family stays active and strategies to minimize stress.
 She said meditation is one stress reducer.

 The video was Mrs. Obama's answer to President Barack Obama's video of his five healthy things and his challenge to her to do the same.

-In his video, the president and Vice President Joe Biden jog along the White House colonnade and the president is also shown jogging up the stairs to Air Force One and holding walking meetings.
+In his video, the president and Vice President Joe Biden jog along the White House colonnade.
+The president is also shown jogging up the stairs to Air Force One and holding walking meetings.